 Since its establishment in 1924, the Bank has played an important role not only in the Turkish financial sector but also in certain industrial sectors in Turkey.
 The Bank has pioneered the development of a number of new areas of business through investments and equity participations in the industrial and financial services sectors.
 Since its establishment, the Bank has invested in the equity of almost 300 companies and, over time, has divested most of these companies.
-As of March 31, 2016, the Bank's direct equity interests were in companies operating in finance, glass and other industrial and services sectors, of which the shares in six companies were classified as available-for-sale securities.
-As of March 31, 2016, the total book value of the Bank's equity participations (including the shares of T. Şişe ve Cam Fabrikalari A.Ş., TSKB, Anadolu Hayat, İş Leasing, İş REIT and İş Yatırım Menkul Değerler A.Ş. booked under financial assets held for trading account) was TL 10,362 million.
+As of 31 March 2017, the Bank's direct equity interests were in companies operating in finance, glass and other industrial and services sectors, of which the shares in six companies were classified as available-for-sale securities.
+As of 31 March 2017, the total book value of the Bank's equity participations (does not include the shares of Şişecam, TSKB, Anadolu Hayat Emeklilik, İş Leasing, İş REIT and İş Yatırım Menkul Değerler A.Ş. booked under financial assets held for trading account) was TL 10,947 million.

 Other than the strategic non-financial equity participations described under "Non-financial participations" below, the majority of the Bank's non-financial equity participations are held as medium-term investments.
-The Bank regularly evaluates opportunities to divest its stakes in these non-strategic equity participations under favorable conditions.
+The Bank regularly evaluates opportunities to divest its stakes in these non-strategic equity participations under favourable conditions.